Frequently Asked Questions

 What is a team representative?

-A parent will be selected from each team to be the “team rep.” The Team Rep is responsible for disseminating tournament information to the team, sending in photos of their team, helping the coaches with team contact and organization, organizing meals with team parents for the Regional Tournaments, organizing players/parents for cleanup, etc. Once teams are formed, Team Reps will be chosen.
-A Team Rep Meeting will be held after tryouts with full duties to be explained at the meeting.
+A parent will be selected from each team to be the “team rep" for our middle school teams.
+The Team Rep is responsible for disseminating tournament information to the team, sending in photos of their team, helping the coaches with team contact and organization, organizing meals with team parents for the Regional Tournaments, organizing players/parents for cleanup, etc. Once teams are formed, Team Reps will be chosen.

 Who arranges travel and what are the hotel arrangements?

 Multi-day tournaments will require overnight stays.
-ECJVC has a parent/board member to serve as a Travel Coordinator to secure blocks of rooms at group rates for the larger multi-day tournaments such as City of Oaks, Mid-Atlantic Power League, and Big South Tournaments.
+ECJVC Directors serve as a Travel Coordinators to secure blocks of rooms at group rates for the larger multi-day tournaments such as City of Oaks, Mid-Atlantic Power League, and Big South Tournaments.
 Teams will be provided this information as far in advance as possible in order to better plan for the trips.
 Travel to and from tournaments is the responsibility of the player’s family.
 Some players may make arrangements to travel with and stay with other families, or some teammates and parents may opt to share a room to lower the cost.
 There will be times when families and coaches may opt to spend a night in a hotel prior to a regional tournament depending on the location.
-This is normally arranged by the team representative or other designated person for each team.

 Are parents expected to attend every tournament?